-The UI (User Interface) for managing your products is detailed, but still simple to learn.
-Give it a whirl, and soon you’ll be adding images, different pricing for variations of the same product, and forms to collect additional information from customers.
-You can even change the “Add to Cart” text to something more ambitious, like, “Add This Product to Your Life.”
+The UI (User Interface) for managing your products is detailed but still simple to learn.
+Give it a whirl, and soon you’ll be adding images, different pricing for variations of the same product, and forms to collect customer information.
+You can even change the “Add to Cart” text to something more ambitious if you want.

 The only “downside” is that you specifically have to pay for one of Squarespace’s Business plans to use the store functionality at all, and these plans aren’t cheap.
-They’re a bit more expensive than Wix’s comparable plans, and a lot more expensive than a service like Zyro.
-But hey, the idea is that you’re going to make money off your site, right?
+Considering that they include the tools to successfully run and market your e-commerce business, it’s a worthwhile investment.

 Squarespace isn’t my favorite blogging platform by any stretch, but it’s still pretty good.
 The blog module can save drafts, schedule posts, add tags, and categorize them to your liking.
 You can set posts to be reviewed by colleagues before publishing, choose whether or not to show the author’s name and profile, and even change fonts and colors for individual posts.

 My favorite feature, by far, is the actual editor.
 While many site builders have a separate interface for writing blog posts, Squarespace lets you edit them the same way you edit any other page: right there on the page itself.
 What you see is exactly what you get.

 Now, you can’t do complex layouts like you can with a regular page, but it’s still pretty great.
 You can add image galleries, slideshows, videos (of course), audio, tag clouds, charts, and more.